cockroachlabs/open-sourced-interview-process/README.md

 - **To help candidates to come prepared!** If candidates take the time to research the questions and comes onsite ready to have an engaged discussion, we will be thrilled.

-- **To collaborate.** The process is broken, let’s fix it *together. *Let’s all pledge to do better than we have before.
+- **To collaborate.** Let’s challenge our bias *together.* Let’s all pledge to do better than we have before.
 We welcome feedback on our process and encourage candidates and recruiting professionals to contribute exercises as well.

 Learn more by reading our blog post, ‘[Exercise Based Interviewing at Cockroach Labs](https://www.cockroachlabs.com/blog/exercise-based-interviewing/).’